triaxis1337/mini-portfolio/README.md

 - Minimalistic

-If you want change or customize this portfolio for your future use, just go to Link: https://github.com/triaxis1337/mini-portfolio
+If you want to change or customize this portfolio for your future use, just go to Link: https://github.com/triaxis1337/mini-portfolio for the code.

 Have a nice day, fellow Dev!